the-turing-game/the-source-and-comments/README.md

 So... a Machine will take a place of a _man_ (A) and pretend to be a _woman_ (B) and by the frequency of _mistakes_ of a __deceived__ 'interrogator' (C) we will judge whether this particular Machine 'can think'...

+## The conclusion
+And I quote:
+>In any case
+there is no intention to investigate here the theory of the game, and it will be assumed that the best strategy is to try to provide answers that would naturally be given by a man.

+Good to know.
+If you don't want to investigate your own game in 1950 - we will do it for you in 2024, if you don't mind.